 First Responders Trauma Prevention and Recovery Certificate

 First responders deal with traumatic events repeatedly, on a scale unimaginable to those outside the emergency, disaster response and military services.
 Designed by first responders for first responders, our specialized online program explores how trauma in the workplace impacts mental health.
-You’ll take away practical tools and techniques to better prepare and support yourself and others in the face of trauma.
+You’ll take away practical tools and strategies to better prepare and support yourself, your peers and your organization in the face of trauma.

 Why this program?